mavaddat/wasp/How_to_install_WASP_as_module_in_PowerShell.md

 Import-Module -name WASP
 ```

-That will do it &mdash; the new module is now ready to use.
+That will do it &mdash; the WASP module is now ready to use.

 ```powershell
 if(Get-InstalledModule -Name WASP -ErrorAction Ignore) {Import-Module PSReleaseTools; Install-PSPreview -mode Passive} else {$false}